Moving Westward

 • Explain how steamboats and canals improved transportation for Americans.

 America in the 1800s was much different than it is today.
 There were only 16 states and around 5 million people living primarily along the eastern side of the country.
+The Northwest Ordinance of 1787 helped set the stage for this change by creating a system for adding new states as the country grew westward.
+This law made it possible for territories to become states, allowing new areas to be settled as people moved west.
 In this experience, you will learn about the westward expansion of the population and the contribution of improved transportation systems.

 Objectives: